 Soon after, Jessie gave birth to a baby girl and named her Eveline.

 The convicted killer and his mistress settled in Milwaukee, Wisconsin where they started a new life.

 In 1914, Adeline gave birth to a daughter.
 They named her Evelyn.

 Unfortunately, Evelyn met a tragic end at the age of 19.
-She had just become employed as a maid for Dr. Arthur Kovak the week before, was found dead on October 12, 1933.
-Kovak, who lived in an apartment at 1803 W. Wisconsin Ave, arrived home to find her lying lifeless on the bathroom floor.
+On October 12, 1933, just a week after She started working as a maid for Dr. Arthur Kovak, she was found dead on his bathroom floor.

 Some articles about the incident incorrectly reported John Lee himself as dead in 1933, but he still had a few more years left in him.